reZach/secure-electron-template/README.md

 npm run dev
 ```

+> Are you using `yarn`?
+You'll want to [read this issue](https://github.com/reZach/secure-electron-template/issues/62).

 When you'd like to test your app in production, or package it for distribution, please navigate to [this page](https://github.com/reZach/secure-electron-template/blob/master/docs/scripts.md) for more details on how to do this.

 ## FAQ